Cat-sushi/fmscreen_flutter/README.md

 In other words, only items with score of 100 will be listed out.

-### Item Identification.
+### Item Identification

-There is no permanent identifier of items, other than normalized names.
+There are no permanent uniform identifiers of items, other than the normalized names.

 Use exact matching with narmalized names to retreave detected items.